Siege of Ryazan: Casualties

-The population of Ryazan in the XIII century is hard to estimate.
-Archaeological excavations on the site of Old Ryazan in 1915 and 1979 uncovered 97 severed heads on the site of the former church, and 143 bodies in several mass graves, all of whom met violent deaths during the sack of the city.
+The population of Ryazan in the 13th century is hard to estimate.
+Archaeological excavations on the site of Old Ryazan in 1915 and 1979 uncovered 97 severed heads on the site of the former church, and 143 bodies in several mass graves, all of whom had met violent deaths during the sack of the city.

 Aftermath

-The writer of the Rus chronicle described the aftermath of the battle with the words "There was none left to groan and cry".
-The city of Old Ryazan was completely destroyed and was never rebuilt.
+The writer of the Rus' chronicle described the aftermath of the battle with the words "There was none left to groan and cry".
+The city of Old Ryazan was completely destroyed and was never rebuilt, though archeologist M. W. Thompson wrote "Life was soon renewed.
+The churches and fortifications were restored and new houses built.
+In the fourteenth century, however, the capital of the princedom was for several reasons, including repeated raids by Tartars because of its proximity to the steppe, transferred to Pereyaslavl-Ryazansky (renamed Ryazan in 1778).
+The old town gradually became deserted."

 After the destruction of Ryazan, Batu Khan's horde pushed on into the principality of Vladimir-Suzdal.